Skip to Content

 leftover turkey pot pie

-An easy to make and delicious pot pie recipe that uses leftover turkey meat.
+An easy to make and delicious pot pie recipe that uses leftover turkey.
 Don't like or have turkey, no problem!
 Use cooked and diced chicken instead.

 Ingredients